Suggestion: Watch the 10 minutes video tutorial before reading this article

-Keep in mind that the label must be translated to Chinese and approved by CIQ.
+Keep in mind that the label must be translated into Chinese and approved by CIQ.

-You can visit CIQ’s website for more information or contact a third party to help you with CIQ labelling.
-You should also seek help from an agent that work with imports to China.
+You can visit CIQ’s website for more information or contact the third party to help you with CIQ labeling.
+You should also seek help from an agent that works with imports to China.

 Generally, you need to pay the following costs when you apply to receive a CIQ certificate: